16 Best Fly Rods Reviewed & Tested (Hands-on Guide)

 Action

-Fisher with fly rod
+fisher with fly rod

 Basically, a fly rod’s action refers to its flexibility and how it loads the weight of the fly line during a casting stroke.